SmartBuild-Devices/build/DRAFT_SB4.md

 Those are the custom ROM-specific support layers.

-They should be named after the ROM's name in the lunch combo.
+They are commonly named after the ROM's name in the lunch combo.
 Example: `aosp_<device>` gives us the `aosp` target layer.
+However, they can be named arbitrarily.

 **THEY MUST INCLUDE `smartbuild.mk`**

+## The `SMARTBUILD_LUNCH_OPT` variable

+This variable is important as it is used when defining lunch combos.

+If it is not set ahead of time by either the maintainer or the ROM developers, it must be defaulted to the value held in `SMARTBUILD_RELEASE` before passing it to `PRODUCT_MAKEFILES` and `COMMON_LUNCH_CHOICES` in the `AndroidProducts.mk` file.

+This allows to make distinction between two or more custom ROMs that use the same lunch combo name to build.
+It is remarkably common to see vanilla AOSP based ROMs making use of the `aosp` name for their lunch configurations.

 ## The `smartbuild.mk` file